quzyp/code_salad/code_salad/youtube_downloader/index.rst

 After we have all the streams now, it's easy to filter by video quality, bitrate or codec (Youtube offers mp4 and webm).
-To keep things simple I simply take the first mp4 video stream and the first mp4 audio stream.
+To keep things simple I just take the first mp4 video stream and the first mp4 audio stream.

 .. code-block:: python

     >>> video = [x for x in streams if x['type'].startswith('video/mp4')][0]
     >>> audio = [x for x in streams if x['type'].startswith('audio/mp4')][0]

-Theoretically, we can download the files `video['url']` and `audio['url']` already and we're done.
+Theoretically, we can download the files :code:`video['url']` and :code:`audio['url']` already and we're done.
 But Youtube doesn't like that and throttles the bandwith - we need to use DASH_.
 That is a technique for adaptive streaming and what your browser uses to keep the video from stuttering.
 Basically,